Zindagi Ek Juaa

-Synopsis
+Plot

 After saving the life of his employer, Jagjeet Singh, alias J.J., Harikishan, alias Hariya is promoted with a wage increase that he had only dreamt of.
 Anxious to please his employer, Hariya agrees to have his name changed to Harry and does anything that he is instructed to do.
 Soon Harry realises that he has been aiding his employer in illegal activities.
 When he tries to break away, he is told that his mother and sister are and will be held captive to guarantee his cooperation.
 Harry must now come up with a scheme that will guarantee his safety as well as the freedom of his mother and sister, and at the same time save himself from being arrested by the police.